HIP-410: Wrapping Ethereum Transaction Bytes in a Hedera Transaction

 Foreign Transaction Data

 An internal prototype piloted the idea of adding foreign transaction data to all possible transactions, and then populating a normal Hedera transaction with the data from the foreign bytes.
-Transition logic would need to be updated to either validate the data matches the foreign bytes or to reject any transaction with foreign data.
+Transition logic would need to be updated to either process the data matches the foreign bytes or to reject any transaction with foreign data.

 This was rejected because it introduced a large amount of data duplication.
 Parsing of RLP data is very quick in comparison to other cryptographic validations and the weight on the record stream was deemed too much.